tansq/MCTSteg/README.md

 To respected reviewers:

 The codes have been uploaded to manuscript central as supporting materials.
-Feel free to contact us by sending a mail to the corresponding author(can be anonymous) if you meet with any problem when running the codes.
+Feel free to contact us by sending a mail to the correspondence author(can be anonymous) if you meet with any problem when running the codes.